jonnydee/nzmqt/README.markdown

 * The socket class 'ZMQSocket' now also inherits from QObject, so you can add it as a child to any QObject parent as you know it from Qt.
 * The code is officially licensed under the simplified BSD license.
+* Not only PUSH-PUB, but also REQ-REP and PUSH-PULL are supported.
+(Note that other socket combinations might work, but they haven't been tested yet.)

 Status
 ------